utruong309/LinguaShift/README.md

 ## 🎯 Usage

 1. **Register/Login**: Create an account or sign in
+2. **Set Up Glossary** (Optional but Recommended): Add organization-specific terms to your glossary for better detection and rewrites
-2. **Create Channels**: Set up group channels or start direct messages
+3. **Create Channels**: Set up group channels or start direct messages
-3. **Type Messages**: As you type, jargon is automatically detected and highlighted
+4. **Type Messages**: As you type, jargon is automatically detected and highlighted (including glossary terms)
-4. **Get Rewrites**: Click "Rewrite" to get AI-powered suggestions
+5. **Get Rewrites**: Click "Rewrite" to get AI-powered suggestions that respect your glossary
-5. **Customize**: Adjust audience and tone settings
+6. **Customize**: Adjust audience and tone settings
-6. **Send**: Share clear, jargon-free messages with your team
+7. **Send**: Share clear, jargon-free messages with your team

+### Managing Your Glossary

+To add or manage glossary terms:

+1. Navigate to the Glossary Manager (accessible from your organization settings)
+2. Click "+ Add Term" to create a new entry
+3. Fill in:
+   - **Term**: The jargon or acronym (e.g., "QBR")
+   - **Explanation**: What it means (optional)
+   - **Plain Language**: Preferred alternative (e.g., "Quarterly Business Review")
+4. Save - the term is now active for all organization members
+5. Edit or delete terms as needed

+Glossary terms are automatically:
+- Detected in messages (with 95% confidence)
+- Used in AI rewrites to ensure consistent language
+- Shared across all members of your organization

 ## 📝 License